Orientation Step 1: Advisement & Registration

 By participating Orientation Step 1, new students will

-- meet their peers and at least one faculty member from their major,
+- meet at least one faculty member from their major

 - confirm their decision to accept admittance into Shepherd University,